fbpx ...

 • When viewers aren’t tuning into video games and esports, they’re also heading to social media platforms to watch live videos.
 In the U.S., 37% of live stream viewers aged 18-34 used YouTube Live for streaming content.
 Facebook Live was more popular for people aged 35-54.

-• Overall, live video does well on Facebook.
+• Overall, the live video does well on Facebook.
 People spend 3x more time watching a Facebook live video than one that’s no longer live.

 • Live video gets more engagement than pre-recorded videos on LinkedIn too: 7x more reactions and 24x more comments than other videos.

 • On mobile-first platforms like Instagram and TikTok, live streaming is more appealing to younger audiences.
-Instagram was the most popular platform used to watch live stream video content among 18-34 year-olds, with 43% of viewers saying it was their preferred platform.
+Instagram was the most popular platform used to watch live-stream video content among 18-34 year-olds, with 43% of viewers saying it was their preferred platform.
 TikTok was the second most popular among this age group, with 41%.

 • Live videos are gaining steam on social media, but still not the number-one reason people use social networks.
 Gen X, millennials, Gen X, and baby boomers all cite keeping up with friends and family as their top reason for using social media, at 46%, 49%, 55%, and 60% respectively.

 • Watching live streams, such as events and shows, is lower on the list of reasons to use social media.
-Only 24% of Gen Z, 25% of millennials, 22% of Gen X, and 18% of baby boomers said they use social media for live streamed videos.
+Only 24% of Gen Z, 25% of millennials, 22% of Gen X, and 18% of baby boomers said they use social media for live-streamed videos.

-Live-streaming video advertising is a new and cost-efficient way for businesses to interact with their customers, engage them into real-time conversations, and buy products after watching them.
+Live-streaming video advertising is a new and cost-efficient way for businesses to interact with their customers, engage them in real-time conversations, and buy products after watching them.
 The number of marketers planning to use Facebook Live is increasing continuously.
 Facebook is ready and waiting to be the new home of live video streaming.
 With more than 1 billion monthly active users on the platform, now would be a perfect time for Facebook Live marketing to go mainstream.

 In comparison to video on demand, live video garners 27% more watch time per viewing, or roughly 6 more minutes, at 24.41 minutes on average (slightly fewer than 18 minutes)